rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ## Architecture

-This diagram shows the Virtual Shopping List mobile application and two suporting microservices or web services: the Virtual Shopping List List Web Service (vsl-list-ws) and the Virtual Shopping List Recommendation Web Service (vsl-rec-ws).
+This diagram shows the Virtual Shopping List mobile application and two supporting microservices or web services: The Virtual Shopping List List Web Service (vsl-list-ws) and the Virtual Shopping List Recommendation Web Service (vsl-rec-ws).

 * The Recommendation Service is a simple recommendation engine, that finds patterns in customer’s purchases, mostly around durations between purchases, and makes recommendations for new purchases.